Eritrea condemns new U.S. sanctions | Law-Order

 Eritrea condemns new U.S. sanctions

-The information ministry said in a staement the primary aim of the "illicit and immoral sanctions" was to inflict suffering and starvation on the Eritrean people so as to spur political unrest in the Horn of Africa country.
-Washington announced the sanctions on Friday, targeting Eritrea for its role in the year-long war in northern Ethiopia.
+Eritrea on Saturday condemned sanctions imposed on its military and other Eritrea-based individuals and entities by the United States a day earlier, calling them a continuation of Washington's "misguided and hostile policy".
+The information ministry said in a statement the primary aim of the "illicit and immoral sanctions" was to inflict suffering and starvation on the Eritrean people so as to spur political unrest in the Horn of Africa country.

 - Country: